-These issues are summarised below together with a proposed strategy for potential delivery led by the Parish Council.
+These issues are summarised below together with a proposed strategy for potential delivery.
+They have been incorporated into East Hagbourne Parish Council's Community Project Strategy.

 Strategy C1 - Explore the feasibility of improving local access to medical services for those living in East Hagbourne